What is the fastest way to get a report of collection and late payments off a credit report?

-The FCRA 7-year rule is separate from state statutes of limitations for debt issues.
-Learn the lifespan of a judgment in your state at the Bills.com Statute of Limitations Laws by State page.
+The FCRA 7-year rule is separate from state statutes of limitations for debt issues, which govern how long you are legally responsibly to pay the debt.
+You can view the statute of limitations for debt for your states, as well as the lifespan of a judgment in your state, at the Bills.com Statute of Limitations Laws by State page.

 The start of the 7-year period begins at the date of first delinquency, or if no payments are made, when the first payment was due.
 Review your credit report carefully to make certain the dates of first delinquency are reported correctly.
 Unscrupulous collection agents reset the date of first delinquency to stretch out how long a derogatory account appears on consumer’s credit report.
 This is illegal under the FCRA.

 Just because a debt does not appear on a credit report does not mean the statute of limitations for the debt has passed.
 The opposite is also true: The passing of a state statute of limitations on a debt does not mean the debt may not appear on a credit report.
 The federal FCRA and state statutes of limitations are separate and independent of each other.

 Whether a debt appears on a credit report does not establish legal liability for the debt.
 The opposite is also true: You may have legal liability for a debt not reported to the credit reporting agencies.
 Credit reports are not legal records of every debt a person owes.